Texas hosts more bird watching festivals than any other state in America.

 Where: Del Rio, TX

 Small groups will be led by a professional bird guide, and transportation and lunch will be provided.
-Participants will choose one hike each day, with up to 7 location options.
+Participants will choose one hike each day from 11 location options.

 Photographers can choose a trip focused on bird blinds, and unique, photogenic spots.
 Beginner birders can choose a group specifically designed to be beginner friendly.